GAIL [Global Action Improv Lab]

 Lab is our studio – whether in the field or on-site – where we experiment and innovate.

-“At what point then is the approach of danger to be expected?
+On January 27, 1838, twenty-eight-year-old Abraham Lincoln made a chilling prediction about the future, asking his audience: “At what point then is the approach of danger to be expected?
 I answer, if it ever reach us, it must spring up amongst us.
 It cannot come from abroad.
 If destruction be our lot, we must ourselves be its author and finisher.
 As a nation of freemen, we must live through all time, or die by suicide.”
 Lincoln saw that democracy could collapse from within.

 People trapped inside a tyranny box have no tools “inside the box” to fix the problem – the tools of democracy have been dismantled.
-Only global coalitions of those inside + outside the tyranny box can overcome tyranny through
+But global coalitions of those inside + outside the tyranny box can overcome tyranny through ARQ [Arts Raising Questions], engaging diverse networks in all media, supporting free expression in raising questions for humanity.
+The Venice Biennale 2025 focus on climate change isolates the U.S. outside the global network of responsible nations sustaining this planet.

-• Climate change exacerbation condemned as a “crime against humanity” – against the entire world.
-By walking out of the Paris Climate Agreement, the U.S. joined a motley crew of outcasts – Iran, Yemen and Libya – the only nations that haven’t joined.
+the Paris Climate Agreement, the U.S. joined a motley crew of outcasts – Iran, Libya, Yemen – the only nations that haven’t joined.

-• An economy imposing tariffs, isolated inside its tyranny box by trade embargoes, cut off from the world.
-A Chinese perspective on the Trump–Zelensky meeting relates to the perspective of the New Yorker: Putin is closer to China than to Trump, whose bully tactics fuel China’s global leadership toward a massive realignment of global allegiances that excludes the U.S.
+An economy imposing tariffs isolates itself inside its tyranny box by trade embargoes, cutting itself off from the world.
+A Chinese perspective on the Trump–Zelensky meeting relates to the perspective of the New Yorker: Putin is closer to China than to Trump, whose bully tactics fuel China’s global leadership and realignment of global allegiances to exclude the U.S. Robert Reich, former U.S. Secretary of Labor, taps the power of ARQ [Arts Raising Questions] via his cartoons and critique (click title to read):

 Human–A.I. art project: WE ARE SHOCKED!
 And we are a global network.